Yoga is not about “grunt” or effort

 There is this concept in yoga that dates back thousands of years called “effortless effort”.
 It means that perfection in asanas comes when the effort to perform it becomes less.

 Props help us work towards effortless effort.
 They allow us to enter the pose without expending so much effort.
-They also allow us to stay in the pose in a way that lets us become quiet and reflective.
+In the process, they also allow us to stay in the pose in a way that lets us become quiet and reflective.

 I remember Richard telling me that when he first started to practise backbends he found it near impossible to lift up.